 Retinoids increase cell turnover rate and interfere with tyrosinase activity.
 Tyrosinase is an enzyme that contributes to melanin production.
 While prescription retinoids will be more effective at reducing hyperpigmentation and dark spots, over-the-counter retinoids can be helpful.

 Please keep in mind that retinol can come with side effects, especially for those with sensitive skin.
 So it is very important to use it correctly.
-Since retinoids can be potentially irritating to the skin, they shouldn’t be used in conjunction with other potent actives like other retinoids, direct acids, and vitamin C. The Ordinary has a helpful Regimen Guide on their website which details usage instructions.
+Since retinoids can be potentially irritating to the skin, you shouldn’t use them in conjunction with other potent actives like other retinoids, direct acids, and vitamin C. The Ordinary has a helpful Regimen Guide on their website, which details usage instructions.

 The Ordinary currently offers six retinoids in its product catalog.
 Three of the retinoids are varying strengths of retinol in a squalane base.
 The remaining three are Granactive Retinoids.

 A Granactive Retinoid is a complex of solubilized Hydroxypinacolone Retinoate (HPR).
-HPR is a non-prescription ester of all-trans direct retinoic acid which provides better results in regard to the visible signs of aging when compared to retinol.
+HPR is a non-prescription ester of all-trans direct retinoic acid, which provides better results regarding the visible signs of aging when compared to retinol.
 This type of retinoid also avoids the irritation associated with other retinoids and retinol.